honeypieio/shrubcoop.org/content/events/make-and-mend-with-tamsyn-1.md

 Hop into our online hangout!

-Regular Tuesday ‘Make and Mend with Shrub’ Session run by Mary Morton.
+Regular Thursday ‘Make and Mend with Shrub’ Session run by Tamsyn Ball.
 Every week we have a special topic, but drop-ins and all sort of sewing projects and questions are welcome.
 Until further notice these sessions run online

 #### Who can join?